How to Choose the Best Agency to Manage Your Holiday Let Cottage

 Were they helpful and professional when you first contacted them?
 And did they answer your questions satisfactorily and without delay?

-How much management fee does the holiday letting agent charge?
+How much commission and booking fee does the holiday letting agent charge?

-Holiday let management agencies typically charge fees ranging between 20% to 50% depending on whether they just advertise the property, take the bookings and collect the money or fully manage the property.
+Holiday let management agents typically charge fees ranging between 20% to 50% depending on whether they just advertise the property and manage the bookings or fully manage the property.

-- How much commission will they charge you for securing a booking?
+- How much commission will they charge you for each booking?

 - What services will this include – marketing, administration, cleaning, changeovers, property management, call-outs?